Ranjansingh41/bvt/README.md

 # bvt - Shippable automated test runner

 This project contains automated tests that need to be successfully completed before any release.
-The test scenarios include
+The test scenarios include:

 - Permission checks across projects, repositories and integrations
 - CRUD functionality for accounts, builds, clusters, jobs and other core